jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I learned much doing property claims too, but those years in auto claims effectively cured my stutter and by chance happened to be extremely educational.
 The over 2,000 claims, 8,000 queue calls, endless emails and voicemails, and uncountable interactions from everybody between lawyers to plumbers, NBA stars to single parents, body repair shops to other adjusters, taught me how managers, workers, and consumers interact to make todays struggling economy.

+The struggle isn't inevitable.
+The tools to fix it already exist.
+The problem is we're using biological instincts and ideological frameworks to navigate an quickly evolving technological ecosystem.

 This all became the practical foundations of Techvolution.

 ### Misc.

 - list cost of a typical crash.
-- traffic class vs home work.
+- college traffic class vs data entry home work experience.
-- when face to face, people were always nicer.
+- asshat when face to face, people were always nicer.
-- almost no one stops to help
+- almost no one stops to help/witness
+- "f'in insurance asshole"
+- abduction
+- "i guess i'm f'ing useless"
+- thanks, here's a kind gesture...."did you say this guys rates won't go up"
+- suspended license, parking tickets, cover?
+- lost son, one act play

 ## Notes